-The findings of this second research phase already provide important insight into the generation, nature and impact of social capital amongst the invaluable volunteers who are the lifeblood of community sport.
-There are implications for cultivating social capital within CSOs, particularly through ideas and energy (vs. skills) that volunteers bring to the clubs, and ensuring sufficient engagement among volunteers so that trust, reciprocity, and shared understanding can be effectively developed.
+Together, the findings of parts 1 and 2 of this second research phase provide important insight into the generation, nature and impact of social capital amongst the invaluable volunteers who are the lifeblood of community sport.
+There are implications for cultivating different kinds of social capital among volunteers themselves, and within boards, particularly through ideas, energy, experience and skills that volunteers bring to the CSOs, and ensuring sufficient engagement among them so that social capital can be developed.
+The different kinds of social capital appear to have different implications for individual and collective outcomes.

+DONNELLY, MICHELE

-DONNELLY, MICHELE University of Southern California Post-Doctoral Stipend 2011
+University of Southern California Post-Doctoral Stipend 2011